PriyankarSarkar/freecipe-food-recipe-database/README.md

 # Freecipe #

-This is a food recipe database made using MealDB API.
+This is a food recipe database made using MealDB API.<br>
+Tech stack: HTML, CSS, JAVASCRIPT